 Get it on Amazon.

-Mic Stand: Rode PSA1 — The SM7B is a bulky mic, so I recommend getting the Shure A26X 3" Extension Tube to get better clearance and keep the stand out of the frame on video.
+No matter which arm you pick, the SM7B is a bulky mic, so consider getting the Shure A26X 3" Extension Tube to get better clearance and keep the stand out of the frame on video.

 Editing & Recording: Audacity